Building Resilience and Climate Change in Canada

 Reflecting these concerns, an ecosystem of national climate change-specific guidelines, standards, data and codes, funding, and networks are fast emerging.

-In support of the Framework and its goals, the National Research Council launched a major program in 2016 (funded by Infrastructure Canada), titled Climate-Resilient Buildings and Core Public Infrastructure (CRBCPI).
-Five years later, the CRBCPI initiative and broader Framework has yielded a range of pioneering new guidelines, including:
+In support of the Framework and its goals, the National Research Council launched a major program in 2016 (funded by Infrastructure Canada), titled the Climate-Resilient Buildings and Core Public Infrastructure (CRBCPI) Initiative.
+Five years later, the CRBCPI Initiative and broader Framework have yielded a range of pioneering new guidelines, including:

-Via the CRBCPI project, the Framework has also supported development of new, freely available building-focussed climate data, Canada’s most detailed foray yet into providing building-specific climate change metrics.
+A 2020 CRBCPI report is Canada’s most detailed foray yet into providing building-specific climate change metrics.
 These data are being considered for adoption in the 2025 National Building Code, and are powering tools like the new climate resilience for low slope membrane roofing systems application.

-Provinces and territories are beginning to display leadership in the area of climate resilient building planning and design.
+Provinces and territories are showing leadership in the area of climate resilient building planning and design.
 Examples include Ontario, which in 2016 tasked its Minister of Municipal Affairs with “…a review of the Building Code to support low-carbon standards for new buildings and to ensure that buildings continue to be safe and accessible,” and Quebec, which stated the need to “collaborate in the development of criteria, codes, guides, and other tools necessary for adapting the built environment to climate change,” in a 2013-2020 Government Strategy for Climate Change Adaptation.
 Provincial and territorial bodies can set a tone for change, which can spur innovative thinking.
-In British Columbia, for example, BC Housing’s Mobilizing Building Adaptation and Resilience project is driving climate change considerations within the buildings sector forward by supporting capacity building and development in resilient, low-carbon building design.
-Quebec’s Société québecoise des infrastructures (SQI) is identifying climate risks and climate adaptation measures for its institutional building stock through the use of their new assessment tool, which may be adapted for use by other interested property owners and managers.
+In British Columbia, for example, BC Housing’s Mobilizing Building Adaptation and Resilience project is supporting capacity building and innovation in resilient, low-carbon building design.
+Quebec’s Société québecoise des infrastructure (SQI) is identifying climate risks and climate adaptation measures for its institutional building stock through the use of their new assessment framework, which may be adapted for use by other interested property owners and managers.

-Municipalities are uniquely positioned to accelerate climate resilience in the buildings sector, as they integrate climate change-related provisions in local construction requirements, guidelines, and programs, and also provide provincial code interpretations that target regional building vulnerabilities.
+Municipalities are uniquely positioned to accelerate climate resilience in the buildings sector, as they integrate climate change-related provisions through zoning and planning, local construction requirements, guidelines, and programs, and also provide provincial code interpretations that target regional building vulnerabilities.
 In many cases, existing planning pathways and governance structures (for example, disaster response and recovery) can be effectively leveraged to enable excellent, vulnerability-motivated or ‘bottom-up’ climate adaptation actions that directly address known vulnerabilities.

 Where there are gaps in provincial codes, local jurisdictions have applied other regulatory tools at their disposal to reduce building vulnerability.
 This allows for climate considerations to be included at a local level that are tailored to unique interactions between local buildings and local climate.
 Increasingly, integration of future climate information into these municipal-level building and planning efforts is occurring via municipal Climate Action Plans.
 At the national level, the Federation of Canadian Municipalities is an important foundation for enhancing capacity and knowledge-sharing between municipalities.

-On the financial impacts side, Canadian insurers are considering how to manage climate change impacts to building insurance and property value trends, at centres like the Institute For Catastrophic Loss Reduction and the Insurance Bureau of Canada.
+On the financial impacts side, several bodies, such as the Institute for Catastrophic Loss Reduction and the Insurance Bureau of Canada, are considering how to manage climate change impacts to building insurance and property value trends.
 The Intact Centre on Climate Adaptation was established by the Intact Financial Corporation (the largest provider of property and casualty insurance in Canada), to identify and reduce risks to buildings and infrastructure from the negative impacts of a changing climate.
 Finally, long-term lenders to many building projects are increasingly requiring that climate risk be included in financial risk statements, via frameworks such as the Task Force on Climate-related Financial Disclosures guidance.

 It is clear that expectations and opportunities for practitioners to integrate resilience to climate change in Canada’s buildings sector are growing.
 Together with ongoing efforts to curtail greenhouse gas emissions from the sector, these efforts should ensure that our buildings contribute to the overall sustainability and safety of communities across the country.